Beaches

 The more adventurous can dive from the rocks at the end of the beach (the area is called Kolada).

 Activities: Mediterranean Dive, Santorini Dive Center and Wave Sport Club offer you everything -from jet skis, canoes and bananas to wind surfing.
-There is also a Water Park. • The charming chapel of Agia Irini (dating back to 16th century) is located near Perissa.
+There is also a Water Park.
+The charming chapel of Agia Irini (dating back to 16th century) is located near Perissa.
 Additionaly, you can walk to the Ancient Thera.
-The boat to Kamari sets off also from this point (every half an hour until 18.00, 5-7€).
+The boat to Kamari sets off also from this point.

 How to get there: It is less than 15kms far from Thera.
 Bus service is available throughout the day.